davide-muzzi/web-message/README.md

 ## Customization
 You can personalize the page by:
-- Editing the text inside `index.html` and replacing the image from `placeholder.jpg` to your own image.
+- Editing the text inside `index.html` and replacing the images (`yipee-bug.gif`, `dancing.gif`) with your own media.
-- Changing colors in `styles.css`.
+- Changing colors and animations in `styles.css`.
-- Adjusting button behavior in `script.js`.
+- Adjusting button behavior and animations in `script.js`.
+- Replacing the background music (`disco-ball.mp3`) with your own audio.

 ## License
 This project is free to use and modify.

 ---
 Feel free to reach out for any improvements or suggestions!